-John and I went back to Hong Kong for a couple of days in April 2015.
+I went to Hong Kong for a couple of days in April 2015.

-We did most of the touristy things back in November 2014 so this trip was more about the food.
+I did mostly touristy things back in November 2014 so this trip was more about the food.

-The one spot we hated missing on our last trip is Temple Street Night Market, a popular street bazaar in Kowloon.
+The one spot I hated missing on my last trip was Temple Street Night Market, a popular street bazaar in Kowloon.

-When the sun goes down you can buy everything from clothing to electronics, but we were there for the food.
+When the sun goes down you can buy everything from clothing to electronics, but I was there for the food.

 Temple Spice Crabs is a popular, in my mind famous, seafood restaurant at the intersection of Temple Street and Nanking Street.